 What remained was getting Platinum Partners to deliver a sales pitch to the COBA Annuity Board and persuade the board’s financial advisers to conduct due diligence.
 Advisers included attorneys concerned that this was a high-risk venture of the sort that COBA and other public-sector unions typically avoid.
 The arrangement would proceed anyway.
 In March 2014, the COBA annuity fund, which is to say Norman Seabrook, invested $10 million in Platinum Partners.
 That June, the fund put in another $5 million.
 Two months later, in August, the union fund provided yet another $5 million.
 In the last two transactions, Seabrook allegedly did not ask the annuity board for approval.
 The union pension plan had become Platinum’s lifeline, accounting for over half of all incoming assets in 2014.

 During the first few months of 2015, Huberfeld, through a second co-conspirator not identified in the criminal complaint, continued to ask Seabrook for more contributions.
 This time, the effort hit a wall.
-Then-COBA corresponding secretary, William Valentin, who has called Seabrook a “tyrant,” filed a pair of federal lawsuits demanding a full accounting of the money flowing into Platinum Partners.
-The U.S. Attorney’s Office convened a grand jury that resulted in subpoenas for Platinum Partners and COBA in May 2015.
+Then-COBA corresponding secretary William Valentin, who has called Seabrook a “tyrant,” filed a pair of federal lawsuits demanding a full accounting of the money flowing into Platinum Partners.
+The U.S. Attorney’s Office, suspecting criminal activity, convened a grand jury.
+The grand jury probe resulted in subpoenas for Platinum Partners and COBA in May 2015.
 Then, a little over a year later, Seabrook and Huberfeld each were charged with one count of honest services wire fraud and one count of conspiracy to commit honest services wire fraud.
 They will have a hard time convincing a jury of their innocence, especially given that CW-1, the mystery mule, is no longer a mystery.
 He is Jona Rechnitz, a Brooklyn real estate investor with a taste for local politics.
 Rechnitz had been a fundraiser for New York City Mayor Bill de Blasio’s successful 2013 election campaign.
 After the election, Rechnitz raised funds for the new mayor’s (now-defunct) Campaign for One New York.
 He provided funds of his own for these ventures, respectively, $9,900 and $50,000.
 He also made a $102,300 donation in October 2014 to the New York Democratic Senate Campaign Committee.
 Rechnitz already has pleaded guilty.
 Mayor de Blasio regrets his association.
 “If I had any inkling that this was the kind of human being he (Rechnitz) was, never would I have gone near him.”

 The U.S. Attorney’s work may not be done.
 The case against Norman Seabrook and his Platinum Partners friends grew out of a two-year joint investigation by the FBI and the New York Police Department’s Internal Affairs Bureau into suspicions that ranking NYPD officers had illegal dealings with de Blasio campaign donors.
 The probe has implications not only for the future of the de Blasio administration, but also for national security.
 Former NYPD detective and police chief aide Nick Casale explains: “In a post-9/11 world, you have to see internal corruption in any police organization as the soft underbelly vulnerable to a terrorism conspiracy.
 Anything that erodes internal security or public integrity is a way in for the bad guys.”